h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 - Missing Values Heatmap
 - Gaps Histogram

-Now in the next task, let's proceed to step 3 in our Driverless AI workflow: run an experiment.
+Now in the next task, let's proceed to step 3 of our Driverless AI workflow: run an experiment.

 ### References